 Causes of Brown Spots on Hydrangea Leaves

-There are several causes of brown hydrangea leaf spots/fungal disease:
+There are several causes of brown hydrangea leaf spots and fungal disease:

 - An unusually wet summer and autumn can create an environment where the leaves are wetter for longer and don’t dry out so quickly.
 This encourages fungal growth, which then spreads exponentially.
 I have seen brown fungal leaf infections after a period of damp autumnal weather; I believe that even fog and morning dew at this time of year can exasperate the condition.

 - The location of the hydrangea should be considered as I’ve learnt over the years that these plants need good airflow for the leaves to dry out.
-Place the hydrangea next to a wall in a very shaded part of the garden, and the leaves might become susceptible to fungal growth.
+If you place the hydrangea next to a wall in a very shaded part of the garden, the leaves might become susceptible to fungal growth.

 - Overhead watering is perhaps one of the most common causes of fungal disease in hydrangea leaves.
 Not only does this soak the leaves, but the splash helps to spread the fungus; the brown spots on the hydrangea leaves then multiply and grow.

 - Hydrangeas shouldn’t be watered in the evening as at night, any moisture on the leaves won’t evaporate so quickly, and the leaf surface may be susceptible to fungal growth and spread.

 - It would be best to observe good hygiene when pruning hydrangeas as fungal infections, which are often invisible at first, can spread via hands and secateurs.